-What Is the Difference between SS 304 and SS 316?
+What Is the Difference between Stainless Steel 304 and Stainless Steel 316?

 Stainless Steel has taken over the market when it comes to most effective and finest quality metal and alloys.
 Steel has been used to form several machinery and other factors.
 It offered a better stability and quality regarding structural rigidity than other metals and alloys.
 Stainless steel has taken the legacy of steel and upgraded it with the most beneficial factor.

 Stainless Steel is just an alloy of basic iron, chromium, nickel and small carbon compositions.
 It has added a great factor of corrosion resistance to the steel for better occupancy and applications.
 Now there is more demand for stainless steel due the structural rigidity, strength and impeccable resistance to corrosion and damage.
 Chromium is the key ingredient in achieving such quality in stainless steel.

 Stainless steel can be made in varied types with better features.
 There are several grades of stainless steel which offer the same features but the corrosion resistance, strength, weldability factor and hardness will change.
 Grades can be identified from the series they are from.
 Stainless steel consists of three series 200, 300 and 400.

 The 300 series of stainless steel is the most commonly used stainless steel.
 Within the series 304 and Stainless steel 316 grades of stainless steel are highly used in plenty of industries for forming several applications.
 It has the perfect required strength, hardness and corrosion resistance majority of industries require.